Jim Sturgess: Acting career

-In 2011, he played Dexter Mayhew in One Day.
 In March and April 2011, filming took place for Ashes, a film directed by Mat Whitecross.
 The picture has been described as a contemporary film noir thriller starring Ray Winstone and Lesley Manville along with Sturgess.
 Filmed in the Isle of Man, the production was partially funded by the band Coldplay, university friends of the director.
-Sturgess performed six roles working alongside Tom Hanks in the 2012 science fiction film Cloud Atlas.
+Sturgess performed six roles working alongside Tom Hanks and Halle Berry in the 2012 science fiction film Cloud Atlas.

 During 2012, he worked on two films: Giuseppe Tornatore's The Best Offer (original title 'La Migliore Offerta') was filmed during the spring in Prague, Vienna, and several cities in Italy.
 Co-starring Geoffrey Rush and Sylvia Hoeks, the film went on to win the David di Donatello Award for Best Film.
-In the autumn, Sturgess went to Los Angeles to film Electric Slide, directed by Tristan Patterson and co-starring Isabel Lucas and Chloe Sevigny.
+In the autumn, Sturgess went to Los Angeles to film Electric Slide, directed by Tristan Patterson and co-starring Isabel Lucas and Chloë Sevigny.
 An official selection of the Tribeca Film Festival, it premiered there in 2014 as part of the Viewpoint selections.

 In the last half of 2013, Sturgess worked in three films.
 The first was Stonehearst Asylum, co-starring Kate Beckinsale and directed by Brad Anderson, in the summer.
-He appeared in the Mathew Cullen directed London Fields, based on the novel by Martin Amis, co-starring Amber Heard and Billy Bob Thornton.
+He appeared in the Mathew Cullen-directed London Fields, based on the novel by Martin Amis, co-starring Amber Heard and Billy Bob Thornton.
+The film premiered at the 2015 Toronto International Film Festival but it was later pulled out because of legal dispute between Cullen and the investors.
 He portrayed Dutch criminal Cor van Hout in Kidnapping Freddy Heineken, filmed in Belgium and New Orleans, directed by Daniel Alfredson and co-starring Sam Worthington and Anthony Hopkins.

-In 2016, he starred as Callum Ferguson in the BBC2 drama Close to the Enemy, alongside Freddie Highmore and Phoebe Fox.
-The same year he had a main role as Dion Patras a drug-fuelled chef, alongside David Schwimmer in the television series Feed the Beast.
+In 2016, he starred as Callum Ferguson in the BBC Two drama Close to the Enemy, alongside Freddie Highmore and Phoebe Fox.
+The same year he had a main role as Dion Patras, a drug-fuelled chef, alongside David Schwimmer in the television series Feed the Beast.
 In 2017, he starred as Max Lawson in Geostorm, alongside Ed Harris and Gerard Butler.

 Sturgess starred in the 2025 miniseries Mix Tape with Teresa Palmer.

 Music career

 Sturgess has been writing and performing his own music since the age of 15.
 He has appeared in the London music scene for many years in bands such as Saint Faith, and Dilated Spies.
 He has also written music for some of his films, including two tracks that he wrote and performed for Crossing Over, and he collaborated with director Philip Ridley on three tracks that appeared in the film Heartless.
-Mickey O'Brien, his ex-girlfriend, was the composer of the trailer track "Panic And Magic" and Jim provided the vocals.
+Mickey O'Brien, his ex-girlfriend and member of La Roux, was the composer of the trailer track "Panic And Magic" and Sturgess provided the vocals.

 In 2016, he released five exclusive demos with his band Tragic Toys, to raise funds for a friend with an aggressive form of multiple sclerosis.
-The music for these demos were written by ex-girlfriend and La Roux member Mickey O'Brien and Sturgess provided the vocals.
+The music for these demos were written by O'Brien and Sturgess provided the vocals.